PruneTruong/DenseMatching/README.md

 like in the optical flow task).
 For larger view-point changes, use homography (H) or multi-scale (MS).

-For example, to run PDC-Net with multi-scale, add at the end of the command
+For example, to run PDC-Net or PDC-Net+ with multi-scale, add at the end of the command
 ```bash
 PDCNet --multi_stage_type multiscale_homo_from_quarter_resolution_uncertainty --mask_type proba_interval_1_above_10
 ```